Bealby/grandpas-pocket-watch-shop/README.md

-- For the payment form each field will have a placeholder text defining which inputs are required and which are optional with the use of an asterisk.
+- For the payment form each field will have a placeholder text defining which inputs are required and which are optional.
+This will be highlighted with the use of an asterisk.
 For registered users the fields will automatically be prefilled if the user has updated their profile.

-- Defensive design will prevent any form from being submitted and notifications will continually advise the user of any issues while completing the the payment form.
+- Defensive design will prevent any form from being submitted incorrectly and notifications will continually advise the user of any issues while completing the the payment form.

 - A `COMPLETE ORDER` button is displayed at the end of the payment form along with a secure icon to highlight it's security.
-If all information is completed, and the user confirms the order, a spinner window of green, matching the colour theme of the website, will be displayed until the payment order goes through on Stripe.
-After which an info window will pop up confirming the order has gone through.
+If all information is completed correctly, and the user confirms the order, a spinner window of green, matching the colour theme of the website, will be displayed, until the payment order goes through on Stripe.
+After which an info window will pop-up confirming the order has gone through.
 The user will then be redirected to an order summary page that will provide all the details of their order.